Immunology, Transplantation and Infectious diseases

 The proposal spans 7 years and is built on 4 highly integrated programs:

-Results of this discovery program will progressively shape two independents but potentially combinatorial translational programs, tackling hepatic metastasis by rational and targeted modification of the immune effectors within the tumor microenvironment, through state-of-the-art cell therapies and gene transfer/editing tools.
+The results of this discovery program will progressively shape two independent but potentially combinatorial translational programs (Program 2 and 3), tackling hepatic metastasis by rational and targeted modification of the immune effectors within the tumor microenvironment, through state-of-the-art cell therapies and gene transfer/editing tools.

-• Program 3 (coordinators: Luigi NaldiniMichele Reni) will modify the immunosuppressive microenvironment through novel targeted in vivo gene therapies, aimed at enhancing spontaneous innate and adaptive immunity against the tumor, as well as the efficacy of exogenous T cell responses.
+• Program 3 (coordinators: Luigi NaldiniMichele Reni) will modify the immunosuppressive microenvironment through novel targeted in vivo gene therapies aimed at enhancing spontaneous innate and adaptive immunity against the tumor and the efficacy of exogenous T cell responses.
+Program 2- and 3-generated ATMPs will be tested as single therapies as well as in combination, to exploit synergistic effects.

 Achievements

-By matched and multi-level analyses on patients’ biological samples, Program 1 has:
+By matched and multi-level analyses of patients’ biological samples, Program 1 has:

-The institutional biobank (Center of Biological Resources, CRB) assures the availability of several biological specimens from patients enrolled in LiMeT clinical study (over 400 patients since its authorization in November 2019), including follow-up samples, that allow cross-sectional and longitudinal analyses planned by Program 1.
+The institutional biobank (Center of Biological Resources, CRB) collects several biological specimens from patients enrolled in LiMeT clinical study (almost 1000 patients since its authorization in November 2019), including follow-up samples, allowing cross-sectional and longitudinal analyses planned by Program 1.

-Patients’ clinical data are collected at enrollment and during follow-up visits and archived in a GDPR-compliant intramural database (Cohort Genomics Platform, CGP), providing clinical correlates of experimental results from Program 1.
+Patient clinical data at enrollment and during follow-up are recorded in a GDPR-compliant intramural database (Cohort Genomics Platform, CGP), providing clinical correlates of experimental results from Program 1.

-Different ex-vivo and in vivo models have been developed and shared by the AIRC5x1000 consortium, to recapitulate and intervene on hepatic metastases of colorectal and pancreatic ductal adenocarcinomas.
-They will be instrumental for efficacy and toxicity studies planned by Program 2 and 3.
+Different ex-vivo and in vivo models have been developed and shared by the AIRC5x1000 consortium, to recapitulate hepatic metastases of colorectal and pancreatic ductal adenocarcinomas.
+They were instrumental for efficacy and toxicity studies by Programs 2 and 3.